dshuhler/teleport_challenge/problem.md

 2. Can someone get from city X to city Y?
 3. Starting in city X, is it possible to travel in a loop (leave the city on one route and return on another, without traveling along the same route twice)?

 Input to the program will be a list of teleportation routes, followed by a list of queries.
+Your solution should take a text file as input and output to the console.
+Example input is described below but your program should be able to handle any reasonable input.

 Example input:
 ~~~~